What You Need To Know About Braces

 When Should I Get Braces?

 Typically a child is ready for full braces once all of the permanent teeth are in or nearly in.
-This can between the ages of nine and thirteen.
+It can be between the age of nine and thirteen.

 What To Expect With Braces

 An average case takes about eighteen to twenty four months, but it can take as short as six months or as long as thirty months.

 This video will help with brushing and flossing your braces, relieving discomfort with braces, and foods you need to avoid during braces.

 Still Have Questions?
 Read Our FAQs Below to Learn Even More!

 An orthodontist is a dental specialist who has completed 2-3 years of advanced training following dental school to learn the special skills required to diagnose and treat dental and jaw abnormalities.
 An orthodontist is able to straighten your teeth, guide jaw growth, correct your bite and improve your smile.
 In addition, an orthodontist has to pass both written and oral orthodontic examinations to be licensed as a specialist to practice in the State of Illinois.